 ORTHODONTICS IS A SPECIALTY OF DENTISTRY THAT DEALS WITH THE DIAGNOSIS, PREVENTION AND CORRECTION OF MAL-POSITIONED TEETH AND JAWS.

-Early treatment may begin while a child has most of their baby teeth and only a few of their permanent teeth.
+Phase 1 treatment may begin while a child has most of their baby teeth and only a few of their permanent teeth.
 Children should be assessed after age 7 and they may or may not need early treatment.
 The goal of early treatment is to intercept moderate or severe orthodontic problems early, in an effort to reduce or eliminate them.
 These problems may include:

 • Thumb and finger habits

 • Congenitally missing teeth